outcoldman/outcoldman.com/about/index.markdown

 > I'm happy with my current employer.

 Starting from 2005 I participated in designing various kind of projects.
-I worked in different companies and on different areas.
+I worked in different companies and in different areas.
 I worked on building enterprise applications, applications for engineers, tools for developers, applications for regular users and solutions for big companies.
 I worked on mobile, desktop, web applications and distributed systems.
 I had experience in building software for